djlowes/personal-site/app/data/about.md

 <br><br>
 Snappr was a good idea - "the Uber for photography".
 In 2016 I joined the founding team that took Snappr from Australia to the valley through YCombinator.
 I grew GMV from 0-$1mil run rate in 7 months.
 <br><br>
-Wanting more technical experience, I taught myself how to code and sought after the most technical job on the market whilst still working within a revenue team.
+Wanting more technical experience, I taught myself how to code and sought after the most technical job in the market whilst still working inside a revenue unit.
 I joined the solutions engineering team at twilio in 2018.
-During my team here I contribued to >$50mil realized ARR and founded the technical leadership program.
+During my time here I contribued to >$50mil realized ARR and founded the technical leadership program.
 <br><br>
-Today, I'm reshaping how people work at Junction.
-It turns out my year 12 psychology teacher made an impact to my career afterall.
+Back to today - I'm reshaping how people work at Junction.
+It turns out my year 12 psychology teacher made an impact on my career afterall.
 Now I get to do both brain science and business!
 <br><br>

 #### Books